 Recovery from nose surgery can be frustrating at times.
 This is because swelling can return, particularly at night.
 This is completely normal due to the tissue trauma of rhinoplasty.
 It will take around six months to fully realize your new nose, although this can vary between patients.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.

 Dr. Fedele will discuss the surgical options that would best suit your individual facial features.
-For more information or a consultation with Dr. Fedele about Nose Reshaping, call the Center for Plastic & Cosmetic Surgery, Inc. at (440) 951-4444.
+For more information or a consultation with Dr. Fedele about Nose Reshaping, call us at (261) 464-1616.